perty/x-wish/doc/prompts/chapter1.md

 - Correct your code as shown above.
 - Test the feature to make sure it works as expected.
 - If you encounter any issues, don't hesitate to ask for help.

+## Epilogue

+I ended up fixing the issues myself.
+I did not use the code from Copilot as it didn't compile.
+Also, I cleaned up the code and fixed issues that was raised by elm-review.

+In summary, I got a lot of help from Copilot, both in terms of typing code and solving problems.
+I still need to know the ins and outs of programming.
+But Copilot is a great help.
+It is trying to fill in the words for me here where it complements itself as great tool.
+LOL.